Sione Mata'utia: 2020

 Mata'utia had an interrupted 2020 season due to injury, only playing in 12 matches for Newcastle.
 After 124 games for the Knights, he was released from the final year of his contract in November to take up a three-year contract with Super League club St Helens R.F.C. starting in 2021.

 2021

 In round 1 of the 2021 Super League season, he made his debut for St. Helens in their 29-6 victory over Salford.

 On 14 July, Mata'utia was suspended for two matches and missed St. Helens Challenge Cup final victory over Castleford.

 On 9 October, he played for St. Helens in their 2021 Super League Grand Final victory over Catalans Dragons.

 2022

 In round 19 of the 2022 Super League season, he was sent off for a professional foul in St Helens 25-0 victory over Huddersfield.

+On 24 September, he played for St Helens in their 2022 Super League Grand Final victory over Leeds.

 2023

 On 18 February 2023, he played in St Helens 13-12 upset victory over Penrith in the 2023 World Club Challenge.
+In April, Mata'utia was knocked out during St Helens loss against arch-rivals Wigan where he remained motionless on the pitch for almost ten minutes and required oxygen.
+Mata'utia was then ruled out for an indefinite period after being stretchered from the field.

-In round 3 of the 2023 Super League season, he was sent to the sin bin during St Helens 25-24 controversial loss against Leeds.
+In the 2023 Challenge Cup semi-final, Mata'utia was controversially sent to the sin bin during St Helens 12-10 loss against Leigh.

+He played 20 games for St Helens in the 2023 Super League season as the club finished third on the table.
+He played in St Helens narrow loss against the Catalans Dragons in the semi-final which stopped them reaching a fifth successive grand final.

+2024

+On 11 September, Mata'utia announced he would be departing St Helens at the end of the 2024 Super League season.

+He played 21 games for St Helens in the 2024 Super League season which saw the club finish sixth on the table.
+Mata'utia played in St Helens golden point extra-time playoff loss against Warrington which was also his last game for the side.
+On November 1, Mata'utia announced he was retiring from professional rugby league after 11 seasons.